sphis-sinco/survival_sandbox/.dev/docs/resourcepacks/blocks/types/variations.md

 - `type` : "variations"
 - `variations` : List of variations
     - `id` : Name of the variation
     - `texture` (optional) : Path to your block relative to the image folder.
-(I.e `blocks/variation-blocks/block/blockstate_1` would redirect to `assets/images/blocks/variation-blocks/block/blockstate_1.png` in-game)
+(I.e `blocks/variation-blocks/block/blockstate_1` would redirect to `assets/images/blocks/variation-blocks/block/blockstate_1.png` in-game along with the resource pack versions)

 ## Example(s)